KorkinLab/alt-in-tool/README.md

 # AS-IN Tool

 AS-IN Tool is a software package that predicts alternative splining rewiring effects.
+This tool should be used with Python 2.7

 ## INSTALLATION